Evictions

 Optional Services

-- Upon retaining us for your eviction, we will send you a Three-Day Notice and helpful checklist at no extra cost.
-A fee of $80 will be charged if you would like the Firm to draft and serve a Three Day Notice or Thirty Day Notice on your tenant.
+Upon retaining us for your eviction, we will send you a three-day notice and helpful checklist at no extra cost.
+A fee of $80 applies if you would like the firm to draft and serve a Three-Day Notice or Thirty-Day Notice on your tenant.
+If you choose to sue for back rent or damage to the premises, please contact us to discuss fees and costs.
+If the matter becomes a contested eviction, applicable attorney fees and other costs will apply.

 Refund Policy